Tips for Student Athletes to Play Hard and Smart During the Sport Season

 “[Coaches] preach before game day to eat a lot of carbs, so that we can have a lot of energy for the games,” Nare said.
 “We have a little pregame routine where we go into the cafeteria and there’s food out for us.
 We all eat before the game.
 You’ve got to have fuel in your body.
 You’ve got to at least get something in your stomach so you are ready to go.”

-According to orthopedic surgeon dr robert macarthur, working out more often and eating before a game are two good ways for student athletes to stay fit, prepare for an upcoming game, and reduce the risk of injury.
+Working out more often and eating before a game are two good ways for student athletes to stay fit, prepare for an upcoming game, and reduce the risk of injury.
 But when it comes to the on-field performance, where the students are actually playing their sport on the turf in the middle of the game, it is important for them to remain calm and not become angry while running, throwing, kicking, and shooting.
-You can visit the home page for additional guidance.

 Smaldon said that he worked with student athletes who used frustration to motivate themselves and play well.
 But no matter how much that emotion benefits them on the field, Smaldon said that frustration is not the best method of improving their performance, playing well and being a respectful player on the team.